thillRobot/projects/carla/using_carla.md

 Start bash in the running container

-sudo docker exec -it -u 0:0 carla /bin/bash
+`sudo docker exec -it -u 0:0 <container_name> /bin/bash`

-apt-get update
+`apt-get update`

+`apt-get install python3-pip`

+`pip3 install -r PythonAPI/examples/requirements.txt`

-apt-get install libjpeg-turbo8 libtiff-dev python3-pip
+`apt-get install libjpeg-turbo8 libtiff-dev libxerces-c3.2`

-pip3 install -r PythonAPI/examples/requirements.txt
+`exit`

+now execute the client in the running container

 python3 PythonAPI/examples/manual_control.py

 exit

-sudo docker exec -e PYTHONPATH=/home/carla/PythonAPI/carla/dist/carla-0.9.10-py3.7-linux-x86_64.egg carla python3 PythonAPI/examples/manual_control.py
+`sudo docker exec -e PYTHONPATH=/home/carla/PythonAPI/carla/dist/carla-0.9.10-py3.7-linux-x86_64.egg carlaserver python3 PythonAPI/examples/manual_control.py`

 OK, more news!
 Running the installs in the container gets us past the library issue but, now we are running into another issue with the python client related to the fonts.

 Again, Nicholas said first test that you can run 'tutorial.py'.
 OK, lets try.

+Also, he said that he uses apt-get and not pip. this makes sense in the docker. let try this one more time.

+`sudo docker exec -e PYTHONPATH=/home/carla/PythonAPI/carla/dist/carla-0.9.10-py3.7-linux-x86_64.egg carlaserver python3 PythonAPI/examples/tutorial.py`